BDesselle/java-orders/README.md

   * ADVANCEAMOUNT double
   * CUSTCODE Long foreign key (one customer to many orders) not null
   * AGENTCODE Long foreign key (one agent to many orders) not null
-  * ORDDESCRIPTION String
+  * ORDDESCRIPTION

 * Create the entities needed to store this data
-* A Java class called SeedData has been provided with seed data.
-You can use this class directly or modify it to fit your models.
-However, the data found in the class is the seed data to use!
+* and Load in the data (a prepopulated data.sql file is available for you to use)

+* Create a generic error html page to return when error 404 happens.
+* Create a different generic error html page to return when error 500 happens.
+* Create a different generic error html page to return when an error other than a 404 or 500 happens.

 Expose the following end points

 * /customer/order - Returns all customers with their orders
 * /customer/name/{custname} - Returns all orders for a particular based on name

-* /data/customer/new - Adds a new customer
-* /data/customer/update/{custcode} - Updates the customer based off of custcode
+* /customer/order/{custcode} - Returns all orders for a particular customer based on custcode
+* /agents - Returns all agents with their customers
+* /agents/orders - Return a list with the agents name and associated order number and order description
-* /data/customer/delete/{custcode} - Deletes the customer based off of custcode
+* /customer/{custcode} - Deletes a customer based off of their custcode and deletes all their associated orders
-  * this should also delete the orders of that customer

-Stretch goals
-* /agent/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)
+* /agents/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)
-* Add appropriate error exception handling
-* Add appropriate logging for Tomcat, Spring, and custom logging for your project